 With over 2 billion adherents worldwide, Christianity is the largest religion in the world.
 It has dominated western culture for centuries and remains the majority religion of Europe and the Americas.

-Christian beliefs center on the life of Jesus of Nazareth, a Jewish teacher and healer who lived in first-century Palestine.
-The primary source of information about the life of Jesus are the Gospels, which were written sometime between 20 and 100 years after his death and became the first four books of the New Testament.
-The Gospels describe a three-year teaching and healing ministry during which Jesus attracted 12 close disciples and other followers who believed him to be the Messiah (Christos).
+Christian beliefs center on the life and identity of Jesus of Nazareth, a Jewish teacher and healer who lived in the Middle East in the first century.
+The primary sources of information about Jesus are the Gospels, which were written between 20 and 100 years after his death and became the first four books of the New Testament.
+These books describe a three-year teaching and healing ministry during which he attracted 12 close disciples and many other followers.
+Some of these believed him to be the Messiah (Christos in Greek).

 Jesus' teachings focused on the themes of the kingdom of God, love of God and love of neighbor.
 Along with some of his teachings, his growing popularity with the masses was seen as dangerous by Jewish religious leaders and the Roman government, leading to his execution by crucifixion.
 Christians believe Jesus rose from the dead three days later, and in so doing made it possible for those who believe to be forgiven of sin and attain eternal life.
 Much of Christian belief and practice centers on the resurrection of Christ.

 The sacred text of Christianity is the Christian Bible, which consists of the Old Testament (the Jewish Bible) and the New Testament.
 The New Testament contains 27 books: four gospels (narratives of Jesus' life), one account of the apostles' ministry after Jesus' death, letters from church leaders (the earliest of which predate the Gospels), and an apocalyptic book.
 Some denominations also recognize the Apocrypha, a group of books written between the Old and New Testaments.